Buy your tickets to the Resources Sector Awards for Excellence Ceremony

 In May and June the Selection Committee will evaluate each entry by undertaking a review of the submissions.

-- The Selection Committee will shortlist based on the submissions.
+- The Selection Committee will assess and shortlist based on the submissions.

 - Partnerships will be notified in June of shortlisting results.

 - The Selection Committee may invite the shortlisted entrants to deliver a presentation to provide more information on the partnership in Perth during July.